 Indonesia: Alor + Raja Ampat - July 2012

-I love taking photos underwater.
-But kicking with my fins, far less.
+Taking pictures underwater, I love it.
+But swimming, much less.
 I realized this while diving in Alor, Indonesia.

 Strenuous Dives

-More than a month has passed since my stay in Alorin July 2012.
-A faraway trip, to the confines of Indonesia, dedicated to what I love above all: diving and taking pictures underwater.
+More than a month has passed, already, since my stay in Alorin July 2012.
+A far away trip, to the borders of Indonesia, dedicated to what I love above all: diving and taking pictures underwater.

-Since my return, I continue, day after day, to sort out my underwater images brought back from this lost archipelago - more than a thousand photos!
+Since my return, I continue, day after day, to sort out my underwater pictures brought back from this lost archipelago - more than a thousand pictures!

-On my computer screen, I rediscover the beauty of the reefs, full of huge barrel sponges, coral tables, colourful gorgonians...
+On the screen of my computer, I rediscover the beauty of the reefs, full of huge sponges, coral tables, colored gorgonians...
 And I remember my dives there.
-Dives that are sometimes "sporty", as they say.
+Dives that were sometimes "sporty", as they say.

 That's right, we had to swim hard... ????